amazinglyaws/jenkins-argocd-cicd/README.md

 ![Alt text](image.png)

 ## Pre-requisites
-1. Install and configure Jenkins server on **AWS EC2** instance (use t2.medium and terminate to avoid any recurring charges)
+1. Install and configure Jenkins server on **AWS EC2** instance (use t2.medium and terminate to avoid any recurring charges) - Done
-2. Install and configure **Docker** on the EC2 Jenkins Server
+2. Install and configure **SonarQube** on the EC2 Jenkins Server - Done
-3. Install and configure **SonarQube** on the EC2 Jenkins Server
+3. Install and configure **Docker** on the EC2 Jenkins Server
 4. Setup a **minikube** Kubernetes cluster on AWS EC2 instance (use t2.medium)
 * TODO: Use userdata for setting up the jenkins, sonarqube and docker in the AWS Ec2 instance for reuse
 * TODO: Add scripts